 Association of American College and University Programs in Italy

 “The overall academic program is organized to enhance student engagement in the arts, history, culture and intellectual environment of Florence and Italy.”
 “Students describe their professors as accessible and caring; they particularly like the small size classes.
 They feel they receive a one to one attention.
 They also realize that the instructors are very well prepared and keep up with the subject they teach.”
 “The physical plant is second to none, and is the second great strength of the program.
 This beautiful historical monument has been converted to its present use without doing violence to its integrity, and graciously accommodating the needs of the school.
 The classrooms are particularly pleasant, spacious without being cavernous, and well-equipped.”
-“I will begin with the initial statements of the students interviewed: the staff at ISU is extraordinary.
+“I will begin with the initial statements of the students interviewed: the staff at ISI Florence are extraordinary.
 Time and again, the staff was described as unfailingly helpful, and that was my impression as well.”

 University of Connecticut Independent Assessment Review Committee